 This week we’re continuing our new watchalong series with special guest Miles, started last week with the first six episodes of Shirobako.
-This episode digs deep into the nature of careers and seniority for women in particular, let us know your thoughts in the comments!
+This episode digs deep into the nature of careers and seniority for women in particular.

 1:28 Hopes from last episodes

 10:08 Ema’s advancement vs Segawa’s seniority and child rearing in modern Japan